Scenario: Sending Unstructured Data Using HTTPs

 Send data using the device host URL from the previous step.

 You can send as much data as you want to send.
 This example shows sending 2 plain text data messages.
 The first example shows the command using values from this scenario.
-The second command shows the value names.
 For more information, see Using cURL.

-This example curl command includes the device host URL and shows the values based on this scenario and includes a sample topic:
+curl command includes the device host URL and shows the values based on this scenario.- Replace the

 Step 5: Configure IoT Domain's Access to APEX